 Where to Stay

-Although we booked our hostel somewhat last-minute, Hostel Tyn ended up being the perfect choice for two female travelers.
-For around €25 apiece per night, we were able to book a standard twin bed private room in the center of Old Town Prague.
-Our room was clean, affordable and came with two locked cabinets (not that we needed to use them).
-The Hostel itself was very friendly, accommodating, and the location could not have been better.
-Upon check-in we were given maps, lunch suggestions and all the tourist information we could have asked for.
+Although we booked last-minute, Hostel Tyn ended up being the perfect choice for two female travelers.
+For around €25 per person per night, we were able to book a double private room in the heart of Prague.
+Our room was clean, affordable and came with two locked cabinets.
+The hostel staff were very friendly and accommodating and the location could not have been better!
+Upon check-in (Czech-in haha) we were given maps, lunch suggestions and all the tourist information we could have asked for.

 Old Town Square

-Located only about a five-minute walk from our hostel, Old Town Square is the site of some of Prague’s oldest, medieval history.
-The square is always packed with tourists and locals alike, vendors selling yummy Czech food, delicious restaurants, fun bars and adorable, old shops.
-Although it’s located across the river from Prague Castle, we wouldn’t have chosen to stay anywhere else!
+Less than a five-minute walk from our hostel, Old Town Square is filled with Czech history, tourists eating trdelník and taking pictures of Prague’s spooky church.
+The square is packed with food vendors, delicious restaurants, fun bars and adorable souvenir shops.
+We wouldn’t have chosen to stay anywhere else!